Mirei Sasaki

-Mirei Sasaki (佐々木 美玲, Sasaki Mirei) is a Japanese singer, model, actress, and reporter.
-She is an exclusive model for the fashion magazine Non-no and a former founding member of the Japanese idol group Hinatazaka46.

-Sasaki has appeared in dramas such as Women's Gourmet Burger Club (2020) and Kakegurui Twin (2021), and starred in Koeharu!
-(2021).
-She is also a lifestyle reporter for the Nippon TV morning show ZIP!
+Mirei Sasaki (佐々木 美玲, Sasaki Mirei) is a Japanese actress, media personality, and singer.
+She has appeared in dramas such as Women's Gourmet Burger Club (2020) and Kakegurui Twin (2021), and starred in Koeharu!
+(2021) and Piece of Cake!
+(2022).
+Her theater appearances include portraying Yor Forger in the stage adaptation of Spy × Family (2023).
+She is also a lifestyle reporter for the Nippon TV morning show Zip!

+Sasaki was a founding member of the girl group Hinatazaka46 (formerly Hiragana Keyakizaka46) from 2016 to 2025 and made her acting debut in the group's drama series Re:Mind (2017).
+She was the lead performer for "Kitai Shiteinai Jibun" from the album Hashiridasu Shunkan (2018) and "Azatokawaii" from Hinatazaka (2020).
+She was also an exclusive model for the fashion magazine Non-no from 2019 to 2025.

 Early life

 Sasaki was born in Kanagawa Prefecture and raised in Hyōgo Prefecture.
 She lived in Taiwan for four years as a child and can speak Mandarin Chinese.

 Career

-2013−2025: Early career and Hinatazaka46
+2013−2018: Early career

-In 2013, Sasaki became a founding member of the Osaka-based local idol group choco☆milQ.
+In 2013, Sasaki became a founding member of the Osaka-based local idol group Chocomilq (stylized as choco☆milQ).
 She left the group on November 1, 2015.

-On 11 May 2016, Sasaki passed the auditions for new members of Keyakizaka46's subgroup Hiragana Keyakizaka46, now known as Hinatazaka46, which was hosted on the streaming platform Showroom.
-Sasaki, along with ten other people that passed the audition, joined Neru Nagahama in Hiragana Keyakizaka46 and was known as the "first generation".
-Her first concert occurred on 28 October of the same year at Akasaka Blitz, where she performed Kanji Keyakizaka46's songs "Silent Majority" and "Sekai ni wa Ai Shika Nai", as well as Hiragana Keyakizaka46's own "Hiragana Keyaki".
+In May 2016, Sasaki passed the auditions for new members of girl group Keyakizaka46's subgroup Hiragana Keyakizaka46 and joined the group as the "first generation".
+Her first concert was on 28 October at Akasaka Blitz, where she performed Keyakizaka46 songs "Silent Majority" and "Sekai ni wa Ai Shika Nai", as well as Hiragana Keyakizaka46's own "Hiragana Keyaki".
+She made her television acting debut in the group's drama series Re:Mind (2017) on TV Tokyo and Netflix, portraying a character named after herself, and theater debut in the group's stage play Ayumi (2018).

-During her time at Hiragana Keyakizaka46, she has consistently appeared in every single between "Sekai ni wa Ai Shika Nai" and "Kuroi Hitsuji".
-She also appeared in every Hinatazaka46 single to date and a Sakamichi AKB song, "Hatsukoi Door", which included select members from the Sakamichi Series.

-Sasaki served as center (lead performer) for the main songs on two of Hiragana Keyakizaka46 and Hinatazaka46's studio albums, "Kitai Shitenai Jibun" (期待していない自分) on Hashiridasu Shunkan (2018) and "Azato Kawaii" (アザトカワイイ) on Hinatazaka (2020).
-Hashiridasu Shunkan also included her solo song, "Wazukana Hikari" (わずかな光).
+Sasaki served as center (lead performer) for the main song on Hiragana Keyakizaka46's debut album Hashiridasu Shunkan (2018), titled "Kitai Shitenai Jibun" (期待していない自分).
+The album also included her solo song, "Wazukana Hikari" (わずかな光).